 Now all you have left to do is move yourself into the property and settle into your new home!

 Before agreeing to go ahead with any property we will always clearly explain exactly how much money you will need to pay prior to moving in.

-You will normally need to pay one month’s rent and a dilapidations deposit of a month’s rent plus £100.
+You will normally need to pay one month’s rent upfront and a dilapidation deposit amount of a minimum of a months rent & £100.

-The Landlord will pay for the cost of a professional Independent Inventory to be compiled and will also be responsible for the cost of the ‘Checkout’ at the end of the tenancy.
-As tenants you will need to pay for the ‘Check In’ which costs £70.
+The Landlord will pay for the cost of a professional Inventory to be compiled and will also be responsible for the cost of the ‘Checkout’ at the end of the tenancy.
+As tenants you will need to pay for the ‘Check In’ which costs £70 +VAT.
 Our charges for tenants are detailed below;